MartianColonist/POSEIDON/docs/content/albedo_database.rst

 Geology Supplemental Material
 ___________________________
-Many of the albedos curated in the databse are linked to specific minerals and rocks.
+Many of the albedos curated in the database are linked to specific minerals and rocks.

 In order to foster future collaboration between geologists and exoplanet scientists, in the appendix of Mullens et al 2026 (the POSEIDON v1.4 paper) there are